Malaysia

 Tiger cub seeks green tech solutions

 Since achieving colonial independence in 1957, Malaysia has been a South-East Asian success story; its wealth of natural resources, rapid industrialisation and booming tech sector have lead fifty years of strong economic growth.
 Now the 25th largest economy in the world by purchasing power parity, this "Asian Tiger cub" has innovated its way to prosperity.
-But can it meet the pressing environmental challenges ahead?
+But can it meet the pressing challenges of COVID and environmental exhaustion?

 Malaysia's rise to upper-middle income status has brought prosperity to its 32 million inhabitants, who enjoy an unusual degree of affluence compared to the citizens of similarly-sized economies such as Mexico.
 This is thanks to relatively low cost of living and a comprehensive social welfare system with fully-subsidised universal healthcare and direct cash transfers for lower-income families.